1896 United States presidential election in Utah

 The 1896 United States presidential election in Utah was held on November 3, 1896, as part of the 1896 United States presidential election.
 Voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.
 This was the first time Utah participated in a presidential election, having been admitted as the 45th state on January 4 of that year.

-Democrat William Jennings Bryan carried Utah by an overwhelming margin of 65.43% over Republican William McKinley—by far the strongest ever performance by any presidential nominee in the state—despite narrowly losing the national election.
+Democrat William Jennings Bryan carried Utah by a margin of 65.43% over Republican William McKinley—the strongest ever performance by any presidential nominee in the state—despite narrowly losing the national election.
 As such, this is the only time a Republican has won the presidency without winning Utah, starkly contrasting with the state's subsequent status as one of the most staunchly Republican states in the nation.

 Utah had been established as a territory within five years of the earliest settlement by the Church of Jesus Christ of Latter-Day Saints, but opposition by the Republican Party – dominant from 1860 – to Mormon polygamy meant that Utah was consistently refused statehood.
 Consequently, Utah territorial politics until 1891 was dominated by the Mormon-hierarchy-controlled "People's Party" and the anti-Mormon "Liberal Party".
 Those Mormons who did affiliate with national parties generally were Democrats, who lacked moral qualms associated with polygamy and slavery – although the Liberal Party did have allies within the GOP.
 In order to achieve statehood, however, the LDS Church disbanded the "People's Party" in 1891 and most LDS members moved towards the Democratic Party.